QafooLabs/QafooLabsNoFrameworkBundle/README.md

 Symfony2 Bundle that improves Framework integration when working with the following patterns/features:

-1. Returning View data from controllers
+- Returning View data from controllers
-2. Helper for Controllers as Service
+- Returning RedirectRouteResponse
-3. Convert Exceptions from Domain/Library Types to Framework Types
+- Helper for Controllers as Service
-4. JMS Serializer as Templating Engine
+- Convert Exceptions from Domain/Library Types to Framework Types
-5. RedirectRouteResponse
+- JMS Serializer as Templating Engine

 ## Returning View data from controllers